Definitions of DevOps Pipeline

 DevOps Pipeline is a pipeline that includes stages in the form of phases.
 Each stage includes manual things to be automated following continuous integration and development rules.
 The main and the most beautiful feature of a DevOps pipeline is that it provides an environment for the developer as well as a tester and the automation team to streamline the complex process of development and deployment as it is structured in a way where provisioning of different stages of DevOps lifecycle (development, testing, integration, quality assurance, staging, deployment, and production) is fulfilled.

-DevOps is considered a process of mitigating the gap between developers and the operational team, extending the agile method, or automating the complete end-to-end flow of anyone process, but that does not signify that an overall DevOps have been achieved.
+People consider DevOps as a process that mitigates the gap between developers and the operational team, extends the agile method, or automates the complete end-to-end flow of any process.
+However, that does not mean they have achieved overall DevOps.
 Many other factors influence the entire DevOps lifecycle.
 In a real sense, the DevOps pipeline creates an environment for the developers and the testers to make them experience the software-defined life cycle stages in actuality.
-Automation is the utmost important factor in the software world but without any compromise with the quality of the product, which indeed is taken care of by the DevOps Pipeline.
-Thus, it is very much needed to design a good pipeline and follow the phases of staging in the DevOps Pipeline.
+In the software world, we consider automation the most important factor, but we never compromise on the product’s quality, which the DevOps pipeline takes care of.
+Thus, it is very much necessary to design a good pipeline and follow the staging phases in the DevOps Pipeline.

 Every organization will have different requirements, depending on the components if we consider a DevOps pipeline.
 Of course, there are many components, but the focus mainly revolves around a few mandate components without which to achieve a complete quality product with less time and quality will take time.
 Below listed are a few mandate components of a DevOps Pipeline: